renode/renode-docs/source/basic/saving.md

 # State saving and loading

-Renode offers a capability to save the state of the emulation to a file.
+Renode allows you to save the state of the emulation to a file.

 Such a file can be transferred to another user and then loaded to fully recreate the original setup.
 No additional binaries or configuration files are required.